yahu1031/at-cli/README.md

 # Key Decryptor #

 A simple project that helps in
-- Getting PKAM secret key from atKeys.
+- [x] Getting PKAM secret key from atKeys.
-- Solving the PKAM digest challenges.
+- [x] Solving the PKAM digest challenges.
-- Solving the CRAM digest challenges.
+- [x] Solving the CRAM digest challenges.
-- Finding atsigns secondary server location.
+- [x] Finding atsigns secondary server location.
+- [ ] Connecting to secondary server(In beta).